 Read the past meeting minutes here

-The Upper Waitaki Water Zone Committee will have the opportunity to share their views on what needs to be done to alleviate the impact of freedom camping in the region at its meeting on May 26.
+The Upper Waitaki Water Zone Committee shared their views on what needs to be done to alleviate the impact of freedom camping in the region at its meeting on May 26.

 Both Mackenzie and Waitaki district councils have been reviewing their policies around Freedom Camping.